LightningAlex/TPC/Documentation/Equipment.md

 Every equipment item can increase/decrease any combat stats (see stats for more info).
 > NOTE: In the future, we'd like to enable percentual increases/decreases

-Under the hood, there are only two types of equipment: static mesh equipment and skeletal mesh equipment.

 ## Classes and functions
 The base class for equipment items is `ATPEquipmentBase`, which inherits from `AActor`.
 It is an abstract class.
 Equipping and unequipping items is handled in the combat component.
 When an item is equipped, `BeEquipped()` is called.
 Similarly, when an item is unequipped, `BeUnequipped` is called.
 Both functions are part of `ATPEquipmentBase`.
 The base functions handle the increasing/decreasing of stats, and should always be called in their overridden version.
 Aside the base functions, two similarly named blueprint implementable events are called.

-There are two classes that inherit from `ATPEquipmentBase`, namely `ATPArmorBase` and `ATPWeaponBase`.
+There are three classes that inherit from `ATPEquipmentBase`, namely `ATPAttachmentBase`, `ATPArmorBase` and `ATPWeaponBase`.
 > NOTE: The word "weapon" should be renamed to "armament", given that the base weapon class encompasses shields, as well.

+### Attachment base
+The attachment base class only has a static mesh component.
+It is meant for equipment items that can't be used as armaments and don't need any animation data, but rather attach to a socket.
+Examples would be rings, necklaces, talismans, etc.

+### Armor base
+The armor base class has a skeletal mesh component.
+When equipped, the appropriate equipment mesh (see below) is set as the master pose component.
+While it can be attached to a socket (see slots), it isn't recommended in any circumstance.

-### Differences
+### Weapons
-The main difference between weapons and armor is that weapons use a static mesh, and armor uses a skeletal mesh.
-Furthermore, weapons are usually attached to a socket, but armor isn't.
-It is worth pointing out that the socket info is in the base class, so it is possible to attach a piece of armor to a socket - though it's not recommended in any way.
-The other big difference is that weapons can be used to deal damage and to actively block incoming attacks.
-Weapons can have an element (see stats for more info) imbued into them.
+Weapons have a static mesh component that represents them visually.
+While equipped, collision on the static mesh should be turned off.
+Weapons have an array called `WeaponColliders`.
+It's an array of structs called `FWeaponCollider`.
+The struct allows a weapon to have multiple damage-dealing volumes (shape components) that can be (in)active during specific parts of any animation.
+The struct itself consists only of a name and a pointer to a shape component.

+Weapons *must* initialize this array in their constructor.
+To activate a weapon during an animation, the notify state `ActiveWeaponState` should be used.
+The weapon slot, the colliders to activate and the attack type should be set in this state.

 ## Equipment